letsdothis2003/331-Project-3/README.md

 JUST TO CLARIFY FOR FUTURE, The next project will have the files Project3 DDI(which stands for Database design and implementation) as a prefix for the files.
 We didn't do that here because we found out both assignments are called Project 3 on the late side of things.

-Video link and other information can be found in the bottom:
+Video link and other information can be found in the bottom.
+Out todolist is in timemanagement.
+Oru bak file and metadata with modifications are also provided:

 ---------------------------------------------------------------